Bill Sayer: International honours

-Bill Sayer won 7-caps for Great Britain while at Wigan in 1961 against New Zealand, in 1962 against France, Australia (3 matches), and New Zealand, and in 1963 against Australia.
+A Lancashire County player, he won the first of his seven Great Britain caps against New Zealand at Leeds in September 1961.
+The following year he went on the 1962 Great Britain Lions tour of Australia.
+Sayer won seven caps for Great Britain while at Wigan in 1961 against New Zealand, in 1962 against France, Australia (3 matches), and New Zealand, and in 1963 against Australia.